mgaudet/CompilerJobs/README.md

 # Compiler, Language and Runtime Teams

 A listing of compiler, language and runtime teams for people looking for jobs in this area.
-At the high level this is organized by company, followed by projects / teams below.

 In Scope: Teams that work on langauge implementations, compilers for languages, language runtimes, static analysis, etc.